osmium-org/libdogma/README.md

 * Computes attributes of characters, skills, implants, ships, drones, modules and charges

-* Supports projected effects
+* Supports projected effects (with fine-grained per module target selection)

+* Supports fleet/gang bonuses

 Missing features / Known issues
 -------------------------------

-* Gang/fleet bonuses are not supported yet
+* Leadership skills are not checked when applying gang bonuses.
+You could have a squad with 50 people in it, or a fleet with 15 wings of 42 squads each, bonuses will be applied anyway.
+(Same goes if you have a character with no skills as fleet commander.)
+Whether this is a bug or a feature, you decide.

-* Area effects (like wormhole effects) are not supported yet
+* Area effects (like wormhole effects) are not supported yet.

 Credits
 -------